Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-3/01-differential-expression-analysis.md

 table(is.na(res$padj))
 ```

-These `NA`'s are generated as part of a process referred to in DESeq2 as **independent filtering**, which aims to flag genes that have little or no chance of being expressed, and exclude them from final testing for differential expression.
+These `NA`'s are generated as part of a process referred to in DESeq2 as **independent filtering**, which aims to select genes that have little or no chance of being expressed (mostly low expression genes), and exclude them from final testing for differential expression.

 This is valuable as it means fewer genes are tested for DE, and we therefore need to correct for fewer multiple tests, improving our statistical power.